MetricsGrimoire/puppet-metricsgrimoire/README.md

 This module installs IRCAnalysis tool.
 This is a simple Python based script that parses log information.
 This is retrieved from http://eavesdrop.openstack.org/irclogs/.

         class { 'ircanalysis': }

+## ::Sortinghat

+This module installs sortinghat tool.
+This is a tool to manage identities.

+	class { 'sortinghat': }